mh-shuvo/training/wd-202404/lecture-18/readme.md

 ## Topics

-* Develop simple routing like CI
+* Refactor the Custom Routing
-* Find the problem from CI routing
+* Add more HTTP Verb
-* PHP regular expression
+* Complete Routing
-* Develop Routing like Laravel
+* Discuss about Project

 ## Note